 Cats are social animals that, in feral conditions, live in groups consisting mainly of queens and their litters.
 The density of the group depends partly on food resources.
-Because cats have been exposed to less selective breeding than dogs, there are far fewer differences in both physical and behavioral traits between cat breeds.
-Most cats are solitary hunters that prey on rodents and other small animals, which is likely why their coexistence with humans is so successful.
+Because cats have been exposed to less selective breeding than dogs, there is far less breed diversity and a much narrower range of differences in both physical and behavioral traits.
+Most cats are solitary hunters that prey on rodents and other small animals, which is likely why their coexistence with people is so successful.
 Kittens usually learn to prefer to hunt prey that their mother hunted.
 Kittens may also develop limited food preferences based on texture and taste if not given a variety of foods when young.

-Multiple generations of related females can live together, which provides for some degree of communal rearing of kittens.
-In free-range conditions, kittens may stay with the social group until 12–18 mo old.
+In free-range conditions, multiple generations of related females can live together, which also allows for communal rearing of kittens.
+Kittens may stay with the social group until 12–18 mo old.
 Sexual maturity is reached by ~6 mo of age.
-Queens are induced ovulators and will generally cycle seasonally (most often from winter to summer), about every 3 wk if not bred.
+Queens are induced ovulators and generally cycle seasonally (most often from winter to summer) about every 3 wk if not bred.
 Weaning occurs at 5–8 wk of age.
 Although some kittens may suckle much later, this is more likely to be social than nutritional.
 Early weaning of kittens leads to earlier onset of play and predation.

 Cats may develop preferences for particular elimination substrates.
-Many cats dig before or after elimination (which may be both marking and covering urine and stools).
-Cats are strongly influenced by scents and may respond by marking with urine (spraying), feces, or sebaceous secretions (eg, from the cheek glands or foot pads).
-Urine marking, roaming, and fighting with other cats are all affected by hormones; neutering can usually prevent or resolve these behaviors.
+Many cats dig before and after elimination (which may be a visual mark or to bury urine and feces).
+Cats are strongly influenced by scents and may respond by marking with urine (spraying) or feces, scratching as both a visual and scent mark, or rubbing sebaceous glands of the cheeks or body in the environment or on other cats.
+Urine marking, roaming, and fighting with other cats may be androgen influenced, in which case these problems may be prevented or resolved by neutering.